Checktr/tadkg/README.md

 ## Credits

-This project was designed and created by an anonymous group for the CASCONxEVOKE 2022 conference.
-Credits will be released with the full publication of this project.
+This project was designed and created by our group as a collaborative project between Carleton University and Lytica Inc. to discover mergers and acquisitions between electronic component manufacturers.

+Team:

+- Curtis Davies
+- Nicholas Sendyk
+- Titus Priscu
+- Miles Sutherland
+- Atallah Madi

+Special thanks to Kevin Dick from Carleton University for his help in the overall design of the system.